JohnDavidSmith/Book-Database/README.md

 GitHub: https://github.com/Albikras
 GitHub: GirffinGithub

-If you want to reach me or any of my contributors with additional question click my email link here: Johns@email, krasniqi1287@gmail.com, Griffins@email
+If you want to reach me or any of my contributors with additional question click my email link here: Johns@email, krasniqi1287@gmail.com, griffin.pelletier@gmail.com

 ## How to Contribute